 At the time the EDPS closed its investigation in March 2020, the (storage) location of (some) data was specified in the Online Services Terms.
-Under the Online Services Terms, the obligation to store data in the EU applied only to a subset of the data provided through use of certain 'core online services'.
+The obligation to store data in the EU applied only to a subset of the data provided through use of certain 'core online services'.

-&lt;sup>38Microsoft, 'Attachment 1' in Online Services Terms (OST) (https://aka.ms/ost), s 'Location of Customer Data at Rest for Core Online Services'.
+38Microsoft, 'Attachment 1' in Online Services Terms (OST) (https://aka.ms/ost), s 'Location of Customer Data at Rest for Core Online Services'.

-- 96 The core online services included Microsoft Office 365 services and certain Microsoft Azure services.
-Microsoft committed to store only part of the data provided through use of those services in the EU.
+- Microsoft committed to store only part of the data provided through use of those services in the EU.
 For Office 365 services, Microsoft committed to store only the Exchange Online mailbox content, the SharePoint Online site content and files uploaded to OneDrive for Business in the EU.
 Data provided through use of other Office 365 services did not appear covered, nor did user-identity information or metadata.
-For Microsoft Azure Core Services, such as Azure Active Directory (used for the management of user identities in Microsoft Online Services), the Online Services Terms expressly provided that: 'Certain services may not enable Customer to configure deployment in [the EU/EEA] or outside the United States and may store backups in other locations.' - The Data Protection Addendum also made clear that '[e]xcept as described elsewhere in the DPA, Customer Data and Personal Data that Microsoft process on Customer's behalf may be transferred to, and stored and processed in, the United States or any other country in which Microsoft or its Subprocessors operate.' - The obligation to store data in the EU/EEA therefore applied only to a subset of the data processed by Microsoft when it provided 'core online services'.
-The storage location of data falling outside of that subset was unclear, as was the location of data that was transferred out of the EU/EEA. - The negotiated terms of the umbrella agreement allowed data collected by Microsoft to be located anywhere Microsoft chose. - 100 Insofar as Microsoft collected personal data from products and services as a controller, the Microsoft Privacy Statement was non-committal. - 101 EU institutions were therefore not free to decide where to store their data.
+For Microsoft Azure Core Services, such as Azure Active Directory (used for the management of user identities in Microsoft Online Services), the Online Services Terms expressly provided that: 'Certain services may not enable Customer to configure deployment in [the EU/EEA] or outside the United States and may store backups in other locations.'40 - The Data Protection Addendum also made clear that '[e]xcept as described elsewhere in the DPA, Customer Data and Personal Data that Microsoft process on Customer's behalf may be transferred to, and stored and processed in, the United States or any other country in which Microsoft or its Subprocessors operate.'41 - The obligation to store data in the EU/EEA therefore applied only to a subset of the data processed by Microsoft when it provided 'core online services'.
+The storage location of data falling outside of that subset was unclear, as was the location of data that was transferred out of the EU/EEA. - 99 The negotiated terms of the umbrella agreement allowed data collected by Microsoft to be located anywhere Microsoft chose. - Insofar as Microsoft collected personal data from products and services as a controller, the Microsoft Privacy Statement was non-committal.42 - EU institutions were therefore not free to decide where to store their data.
 Nor were they free to decide on transfers out of the EU/EEA.
 In the EDPS' view, the ILA provisions and Microsoft Privacy Statement did not even allow EU institutions to identify the location of all the different types of personal data processed under them.